 Health Canada’s Nutrition for Healthy Term Infants: Recommendations from Birth to 6 Months recommends exclusive breastfeeding for the first 6 months, and up to 2 years or longer with appropriate complementary feeding.
 If it is not possible to breastfeed, commercial infant formula is the only alternative to ensure a baby is getting the nutrients they need until the child is eating a variety of foods.

-Look for these signs of readiness before introducing complementary food to your infant:
+Look for these signs of readiness before introducing complementary food to your 6-month-old infant:

 - Able to hold head up